LobeM/gocast/README.md

 ### Project Status

-This project just started and doesn't contain any UI or logic setup yet.
-It is an an on going project.
+This project is a demo that has firebase authentication and plays audio from a url.
+API integration hasnt been done yet.

 ### Getting Started